Lake Keowee residents concerned about safety on lake

 “This is what that hazard looks like at night with no light on it, this is what it looks like a night with a light on it,” Mullen said.

-SCDNR told 7NEWS they sent Mullen this letter, telling him it conflicted with the marking system of the department.
+SCDNR told 7NEWS they sent Mullen a letter, telling him it conflicted with the marking system of the department.

 DNR said the area of concern is marked with three standard, floating hazard buoys, that are installed and maintained by DNR.

-Mooney says it’s not enough, “I’d like to see maybe some lights, some white flashers on or around those rocks kind of letting you know it’s there.”
+Mooney said it’s not enough, “I’d like to see maybe some lights, some white flashers on or around those rocks kind of letting you know it’s there.”

 Residents have proposed anchoring a boat where the rocks are to DNR, but are still waiting to hear back.

-Mullen says the Lake Keowee community started a go fund me to raise money for SCDNR, in hopes they would implement some more safety precautions.
+Mullen said the Lake Keowee community started a GoFundMe to raise money for SCDNR, in hopes they would implement some more safety precautions.